Resident Selection Process

 Interviews will be offered in October, November and December.
 The evening prior to their interview date, applicants are invited to a dinner with some of our current residents where they will have an opportunity to interact and ask questions about our program and San Antonio.
 On interview day applicants receive a general overview of the program, interview with several faculty members and current residents and tour the facilities.
 Interviews and tours usually last until approximately 11:30 a.m.

 The Department’s resident selection committee will rank candidates on the basis of assessment of the individual’s potential contributions in the specialty of Physical Medicine and Rehabilitation.
 These judgments are based on the applicant’s academic performance, the assessment of his/her faculty as reflected in letters of recommendation, and personal qualities including motivation, integrity, and communication skills evaluated during the interview process conducted by faculty and resident representatives.
 Applicants are also required to have completed an elective in the specialty of Physical Medicine and Rehabilitation.
 All candidates must have passing scores for Step 2 USMLE and/or Level 2 COMLEX and CS/PE prior to January 31 to be considered for match.

 In addition to the guidelines above, the Texas State Board of Medical Examiners mandates a postgraduate resident permit for all residents entering Texas programs.
 These rules essentially make it necessary for the resident to demonstrate that he/she will be eligible for permanent licensure in Texas.
-Residents are expected to be familiar with the regulations at TMB Board Rules.
+Residents are expected to be familiar with the regulations and TMB Board Rules.